VadimZemnukhov/Airlines_Delay_Prediction/README.md

 # Airlines_Delay_Prediction
-This word is dedicated to airline delay prediction
+This work is dedicated to airline delay prediction